zelmi/set-game-ruby/README.md

 Player who first sees a set enters their name followed by the index of the three cards they choose e.g Nick 3 6 7.

-Player enters "" when no set is found to add additional cards from the deck.
+Player just clicks enter when no set is found to add additional cards from the deck.

 Player enters "quit" when they wish to end game.

+To not continue playing after a game, enter "no" or "n" at the prompt

 ## Testing